theforeman/foreman-documentation/guides/README.md

 When doing review, consider checking out the topic branch and putting necessary changes on top of author's work to making many comments on github.

-Avoid using phases like "Starting from version 6.5 or 1.22" because it is not possible to easily translate these strings in both the streams.
+Avoid using phrases like "Starting from version 6.5 or 1.22" because it is not possible to easily translate these strings into all streams.

 ### Conventions